Road traffic injuries

 - The newly adopted 2030 Agenda for Sustainable Development has set an ambitious target of halving the global number of deaths and injuries from road traffic crashes by 2020.

-Every year the lives of approximately 1.25 million people are cut short as a result of a road traffic crash.
+Every year the lives of more than 1.25 million people are cut short as a result of a road traffic crash.
 Between 20 and 50 million more people suffer non-fatal injuries, with many incurring a disability as a result of their injury.

 Road traffic injuries cause considerable economic losses to individuals, their families, and to nations as a whole.
 These losses arise from the cost of treatment as well as lost productivity for those killed or disabled by their injuries, and for family members who need to take time off work or school to care for the injured.
 Road traffic crashes cost most countries 3% of their gross domestic product.